dongccmg/COMP-576-Final-Project/README.md

 **sampleWeight** contains two model's weight stored during training:

-*dense_weights1210_16k_aug_data.27.h5* is the weight of the 27th epoch training on augmented data using denseNet with k = 16
+*dense_weights1210_16k_aug_data.27.h5* is the weight of the 27th epoch training on augmented data using DenseNet with k = 16

-*inc_weights1211_original_data.12.h5* is the weight of the 12th epoch training on original data using inception Network
+*inc_weights1211_original_data.12.h5* is the weight of the 12th epoch training on original data using Inception Net